-A fault that was served by the opponent(s) before the error was discovered shall not stand.
+A fault that was served by the opponents(s) before the error was discovered shall not stand.

-In doubles, if the partners of one team serve out of turn, a fault that was served before the error was discovered shall stand.
+- In doubles, if the partners of one team serve out of turn, a fault that was served before the error was discovered shall stand. - d.
+If a player serves out of turn during a tie-break game and the error is discovered after an even number of points have been played, the error is corrected immediately.
+If the error is discovered after an odd number of points have been played, the order of service shall remain as altered. - A fault that was served by the opponent(s) before the error was discovered shall not stand. - In doubles, if the partners of one team serve out of turn, a fault that was served before the error was discovered shall stand. - e.

-e.
 During a standard game or a tie-break game in doubles, if there is an error in the order of receiving, this shall remain as altered until the end of the game in which the error is discovered.
 For the next game in which they are the receivers in that set, the partners shall then resume the original order of receiving.